-INTERVA L <nrf value=""></nrf> Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action sed in the timer mode.
-When the time oves the switch to the next port in the Parameters An <nrf value=""> represent to 60.00.</nrf> ing the interval time value e, in seconds, with a valid range of 1.00 Notes When the timer is enabled, the module will automatically move the switch position to the next port in the sequence at the rate determined by the timer interval.
-The switch sequence is described by the SEQ:SWn commands.
-The time interval range is 10 ms, however, the abs The resolution of the timer itself is vitch is 16 ms. Syntax INTERVAL space \rightarrow
+INTERVA AL <nrf th="" value<="">>Соммон</nrf> > Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action The INTERVAL comma interval has elapsed, th sequence array. and sets the time interval us he module automatically mo ed in the timer mode.
+When the time ves the switch to the next port in the Parameters An <nrf value=""> represe to 60.00.</nrf> nting the interval time value, , in seconds, with a valid range of 1.00 Notes When the timer is enable next port in the sequen sequence is described led, the module will automatice at the rate determined by by the SEQ:SWn command tically move the switch position to the y the timer interval.
+The switch ds.
+The time interval range 10 ms, however, the at e is 1.00 to 60.00 seconds. posolute resolution of the swit The resolution of the timer itself is tch is 16 ms. Syntax INTERVAL → <nrf value></nrf